 - Defended a national animal health diagnostics company in a purported class action, alleging violations of the Massachusetts Independent Contractor Law and various Massachusetts wage-and-hour laws.
 Following the court’s final approval of the class action settlement, an independent settlement was reached whereby the co-defendant (staffing firm) accepted responsibility for more than 75 percent of the monetary cost of class action settlement.

-Mr. Schroeder is listed in Chambers USA: America’s Leading Lawyers for his work in Labor and Employment (2012 – 2017).
-He was also named to the Massachusetts Super Lawyers® 2012 – 2017 lists.
+Don is listed in Chambers USA: America’s Leading Lawyers for his work in Labor and Employment (2012 – 2019).
+He was also named to the Massachusetts Super Lawyers® 2012 – 2019 lists.

-Mr. Schroeder serves on the board of trustees for Saint Peter’s Preparatory School in Jersey City, New Jersey (2006 – 2013).
-Since that time, Mr. Schroeder has served as the general counsel for Saint Peter’s.
-Mr. Schroeder is also a member of the Board of Governors for Longy School of Music of Bard College.
+Don serves on the board of trustees for Saint Peter’s Preparatory School in Jersey City, New Jersey (2006 – 2013).
+Since that time, Don has served as the general counsel for Saint Peter’s.
+Don is also a member of the Board of Governors for Longy School of Music of Bard College.